dlanza1/ExDeMon/doc/developers-guide.md

 ## Components

-External components can be developed by extending the corresponging classes (look at component type below for details).
+External components can be developed by extending the corresponding classes (look at component type below for details).

-Internal components should use the two parameters constructor (super(Class, String)) specifying own class and type (for configuring).
+Internal components should use the two parameters constructor (super(Class, String)) specifying own class and type (for configuration).
 They also need to be registered at ch.cern.spark.ComponentManager.
 External components can use the no-parametrized constructor and they do not need to be registered.